goeb/smit/index.md

 - follow team activity
 - capitalize knowledge

-Issues are to be understood in the broad sense:
+Issues are to be understood in the broad sense: tasks, ideas, requests, experiments, bugs, etc.

-- tasks
-- ideas
-- requests
-- experiments
-- bugs

 ## Features